In Depth: The Ultimate Guide to Building a Great Demo Reel

 I’ve also heard of people using templates in their reel and passing it off as their own work.
 I am not saying that you should never use templates.
 They have their place in the world.
 I’m saying that you should never put work that was generated with a template on your demo reel.

-In number 3 above I mentioned that you should watch demo reels, and there are many on Vimeo and YouTube.
-Watching other artists reels will help you to get a feel for what works and what doesn't.
+In number 3 on the list above I mentioned that you should watch demo reels, and there are many on Vimeo and YouTube.
+Watching other artists’ reels will help you to get a feel for what works and what doesn’t.
 “Research,” says Michael Foucault of Foucault Design, based in Brookfield, Wisconsin.
 “Spend time watching demo reels.
 If you skip it think of why.
-Remember what you like and what you don't.”
+Remember what you like and what you don’t.”

 Note that there are a couple of types of reels that you’ll see on YouTube and Vimeo:

 Vimeo is a great place to see reels.
 Here are a couple of examples.

 - The Reels – The Official Demo Reel Channel on Vimeo – you’ll see reels from motion graphics artists, cinematographers, and others.
 Notice how different types of artists have different types of reels.

 - The Best Show Reels & Demo Reels – again, you’ll get a mix of different crafts related to media.

 - VFX Showreels – a website with loads of reels, split between artists and studios.